freeCodeCamp/CurriculumExpansion/frontend-cert/js-projects/quiz-game/user-stories.md

-1. You should create an object named `questions` with three keys, `science`, `geography`, and `literature`, and the values of an empty array.
+1. You should create an object named `questions` with three keys, `science`, `geography`, and `literature`, each with the value of an empty array.
 1. You should create at least four `question#` variables, where `#` is replaced by a number starting from `1`.
 1. Each `question#` variable should be an object with the keys `question`, `choices`, and `answer`.
 1. The `question` key should have the value of a string representing a question.
-1. The `choices` key should have the value of an array containing three strings, which are alternative aswers to the question.
+1. The `choices` key should have the value of an array containing three strings, which are alternative answers to the question.
 1. The `answer` key should have the value of a string, representing the correct answer to the question.
 1. You should push each `question#` to the respective category inside the `questions` object.
 1. Each category of the `questions` object should have at least one element.